-As an instructor of first-year rhetoric and composition courses, I aim to empower students not only to succeed in their respective disciplines, but, moreover, to help them become engaged participants in a public culture of debate.
-This ambition has grown out of my own practice as a student and instructor in the humanities.
-Indeed, what my studies in philosophy and literature have taught me is the value of self-cultivation, known as “Bildung” in the humanist educational tradition.
-What is often perceived to be a weakness of this tradition—namely, the alleged vagueness of the humanities by contrast to the certainty of the so-called hard sciences—I take to be a strength, because it acknowledges the fact that our complex reality always exceeds the models we create to negotiate it.
-I aim to help my students become critical readers and writers who engage with this uncertainty by learning to formulate an opinion in the absence of absolute proof.
-This exercise, I believe, is a valuable lesson in how to grow into the responsibilities of adulthood in a pluralistic world.
-My role in this process, as I understand it, can be summarized under three central categories: mentorship in enabling students to find their voice in academia, facilitation of critical thinking skills, and adaptability as a key aspect of keeping teaching student-centered.
+As an instructor of writing and literature classes in the Faculty of Humanities at the University of Victoria, I aim to empower my students not only to succeed in their respective disciplines, but, moreover, to help them become engaged participants in a public culture of debate.
+This ambition has grown out of my own undergraduate studies in philosophy and literature at Universität Hamburg, Germany, which have taught me the value of self-cultivation, known as “Bildung” in the humanist educational tradition.
+What is often perceived to be a weakness of this tradition—namely, the alleged vagueness of the humanities by contrast to the certainty of the ‘hard sciences’—I take to be a strength, because it acknowledges the modern insight that our complex reality always exceeds the models we create to negotiate it.
+I aim to help my students become critical readers and writers who engage with this uncertainty by learning to formulate an opinion in the absence of absolute proof, which I take to be a valuable lesson in how to grow into the responsibilities of adulthood in a pluralistic world.